Braves beat Marlins 2-1, clinch 5th straight NL East title - WHIZ News

+“It’s hard to win one,” manager Brian Snitker said.
+“To win five is pretty special.
+It’s a credit to our organization.”

-MIAMI (AP) — William Contreras hit the go-ahead run in the fifth, and the Atlanta Braves clinched their fifth consecutive NL East title Tuesday night by defeating the Miami Marlins 2-1.
+William Contreras drove in the go-ahead run with an infield single in the fifth, and the Atlanta pitching staff turned in a solid performance.

 Kenley Jansen recorded his 41st save, working a perfect ninth to seal the win.

-Starter Jake Odorizzi (6-6) pitched five innings, struck out six, allowed two hits, and one home run to Jesús Sánchez in the fourth.
+Starter Jake Odorizzi (6-6), who joined the team at the trade deadline, allowed one run in five innings.
+He struck out six, and gave up only two hits, including a home run by Jesús Sánchez in the fourth.

+“It’s great to be a part of this,’ he said.
+“Every one of these is special.
+I was only here for two months of it but it doesn’t make it less special.
+It’s pretty fantastic.”

 Reliever A.J.
 Minter escaped Miami’s threat in the eighth.
-Jon Berti hit a one-out double then advanced to third after stealing his 41st base of the season.
-Bryan De La Cruz and Avisaíl García walked to load the bases, but Nick Fortes, pinch hitting for Sánchez, popped out to end the inning.
+Jon Berti hit a one-out double and stole his 41st base of the season.
+Bryan De La Cruz and Avisaíl García walked to load the bases.
+But Nick Fortes, pinch-hitting for Sánchez, popped out to end the inning.

+“We tried to throw our best guys out there today and extend this thing,” Marlins manager Don Mattingly said.
+“We got out of some jams and stayed in the game.
+We just weren’t able to get that last hit.”

 The Braves did not take advantage of many chances at the plate to stretch their lead, but their pitchers held the Marlins to four hits.